LCA-CI-fix-benchmark/httpx/docs/advanced.md

 This can bring **significant performance improvements** compared to using the top-level API, including:

-- Reduced latency across requests (no handshaking).
+- Reduced latency across reques# Advanced Concepts s (no handshaking).
 - Reduced CPU usage and round-trips.
 - Reduced network congestion.